 There are a few options when it comes to the bathroom, but first we need to discuss how many bathrooms there are vs how many bedrooms.
 If you have a 3 bedroom house with only 1 bathroom, you’re better off adding another bathroom rather than upgrading your current one.
-As two bathrooms are far more desirable than 1, in that situation.
+Two bathrooms are far more desirable than 1.
 However if you’ve got your bathroom to bedroom ratio sorted then a simple update may be all thats required.
 Sprucing up your bathroom could be as simple as purchasing a new mirror, replacing the toilet, upgrading the lighting, fresh paint on the ceiling, a new towel rail, re-grouting tiles, and replacing broken tiles etc.

 Or you may choose to go the whole hog and renovate – new tiles, new shower, new vanity and basin (with plenty of storage), a fresh toilet, and adding a bath – if previously there was only a shower (but only if space permits). etc etc.